Synthetixio/synthetix/docs/contracts/Synthetix.md

 ### State Contract

-!!! bug "Contract Header Out Of Date"
-    The average SNX balance computations described in the file docstring of this contract was correct for the sUSD-only system.
-The multicurrency version of Synthetix has made this obsolete and much of it should be deleted or rewritten.

 **Old:** Synthetix.sol: Has a list of Synths and understands issuance data for users to be able to mint and burn Synths.

 **Source:** [Synthetix.sol](https://github.com/Synthetixio/synthetix/blob/master/contracts/Synthetix.sol)